dr-matt-smith/php-symfony-6-book/00_content/part02/chapter05_orm.md

   `doctrine:database:create' (`do:da:cr`)

 ## 3 main commands for working with databases
-Once you've learnt how to work with Entity classes and Doctrine, these are the 4 commands you need to know (executed from the CLI console `php bin/console ...`):
+Once you've learnt how to work with Entity classes and Doctrine, these are the 4 commands you need to know (executed from the CLI console `symfony console ...`):

 - create a migration PHP class, containing the SQL to updatee the DB scema to match the entity classes in `/src`